danbev/learning-v8/notes/snapshots.md

 , but if false it will generate a file named snapshot.cc.

 #### mksnapshot
+This executable is used to create snapshot and does so starting a V8 Isolate and then serializing runtime data into binary format.

 There is an executable named `mksnapshot` which is defined in `src/snapshot/mksnapshot.cc`.
 This can be executed on the command line:
 ```console